 Sustainability and the fight against climate change are now increasingly relevant issues for companies, which follow a trend dictated by administrations and, ultimately, by the growing concerns of stakeholders.

-Recent years have marked a major milestone in this regard, with the United Nations Climate Change Conference in Glasgow (COP26) and the subsequent adoption of the Paris Agreement, a binding commitment by participating countries to keep the global temperature rise below 2 degrees above pre-industrial levels.
+Recent years have marked a major milestone in this regard, following the adoption of the Paris Agreement, a binding commitment by the participating countries to keep the rise in global temperature below 2 degrees compared to pre-industrial levels.